mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Python API, this array is populated automatically

 * | **release_sites**: List[ReleaseSite] = None
+  | List of release sites to be included in the model.

 * | **geometry_objects**: List[GeometryObject] = None
+  | List of geometry objects to be included in the model.

 * | **checkpointed_molecules**: List[BaseChkptMol] = None
   | Used when resuming simulation from a checkpoint.